 D - Disputation or distraction - first distraction.
 Find a way to say ‘Stop’ to yourself.
 As you might with a child, use basic distraction.
 I’ve used a mantra to interrupt thoughts before, ‘no thanks, no thanks’ and it does work to some degree.
 Alternatively, schedule some time to think it over later.
 The onslaught is heard and acknowledged and quietens down until the right time, putting you back in charge.
 Again, I’ve tried this in the past with worry.
-I was in a particularly stressful period at work and I discovered the idea of scheduling worry time, and I’m not joking, it honestly worked, again, to some degree.
+I was in a particularly stressful period at work and I discovered the idea of scheduling worry time, and I’m not joking, it honestly worked.

 Disputation is the second ‘D’.
 This is where you basically challenge the thoughts you’re having.
 What evidence do you have, what alternatives could there be?
 Couldn’t it be that they just hired someone internally after all, chose someone with particular expertise, haven’t I got things to offer?, I’ve got great friends/partner, I’ve had jobs before and done well, etc.